jollyjerr/knowledge/programming/computer-science/algorithms/linear/integer.md

 The restriction is that the decision variables all have to be integers (they can be positive or negative but must be whole numbers (set Z)).

+Solved with many classes of algorithms:

+- branch and bound
+- cutting plane
+- branch and cut
+- lift and project
+- ... and more!

 ## Example: Knapsack

 List of items where each item has value and weight.
 You want to max value